How Much Does It Cost to Start a Used Car Dealership in Colorado?

 How Colorado Compares to Neighboring States

-Colorado is a higher-cost state for starting a Used Car Dealership, with a cost-of-living index of 105.7 (national average is 100).
-Compared to neighboring Wyoming ($200,000 median startup cost), Colorado has higher costs for a Used Car Dealership.
+Colorado is close to the national average for Used Car Dealership startup costs, with a cost-of-living index of 103.1.
+Compared to neighboring Wyoming ($168,000 median startup cost), Colorado has higher costs for a Used Car Dealership.

 Common Mistakes to Avoid